thiagorlopes/keep/README.md

 - **Purpose**: A set of robust data pipelines responsible for ingesting, cleaning, and transforming the raw data into a usable format.
 - **Technology**: The pipelines are built using Python with `deltalake` and `pandas`, processing data in stages and storing the output in a local, transactional data lake.
-- **Architecture**: The data lake is co-located with the pipelines at `pipelines/data_lake/` and follows a standard multi-hop architecture:
+- **Architecture**: The data lake is located at the root directory  at the location `data_lake/` and follows a standard multi-hop architecture:
     - **Bronze Layer**: Raw, unprocessed data is landed here from the source API.
     - **Silver Layer**: Data is cleaned, standardized, and enriched.
     - **Application Status Ledger**: A dedicated table (`application_status_ledger`) tracks the state of each application through the workflow.